app-z/FeedLoader/README.md

 # FeedLoader
 Volley FeedLoader

-This is aproach how parse Json feed for Fragment in one line.
-There is only 4 files witch you should include in project.
+This is approach how to parse Json feed for Fragment in one line.
+There is only 4 files witch you should include in your project.
 Use package net.appz.feedloader;

 How to use<br>